-Some of the library's style guides are online, and others are in General Reference on M-Level, or on D-Level in the Blue Labels, in the PE1408 section.
+Some of the library's style guides are online, and others are listed in the library catalog.
+There are several on D-level in the PE1408 section.
 They include:

-See Citing Sources for more on the big four style guides.
+See Citing Sources for more information about citing styles.

 In addition, see the Purdue OWL's site for tips on resources for subject specific writing.

-The best-known guide deals generally with the essentials of how to write "plain English"; this is the classic
+The best-known guide deals with the basics of how to write "plain English" -- this is the classic

-Several recent usage manuals are quite funny and use clear examples.
+Several recent usage manuals are quite funny and give clear examples.
 These include:

 - Between you and I: a little book of bad English / by James Cochrane.